Eli112358/higher-dimensional-pencil-puzzles/README.md

    - Add option for coordinate system
      - Letter/Number
      - rYcX
- - Allow others to implement variants; specifically for, but not limited to setting assist eg:
+ - Allow others to implement variants; specifically for, but not limited to setting assist; examples:
    - Chess
+   - Killer
+   - Non-consecutive
+   - Sandwich
    - Thermo
+ - Support other pencil puzzles; examples:
+   - Akari
+   - Fillomino
+   - LITS
+   - Pentominous
-   - Sandwich
+   - Siltherlink
-   - Non-consecutive
+   - Yajilin
-   - (to name a few)

 ## Concept
 Imagine 9 (valid, solved) standard sudokus stacked on top of each other.
 Every plane should itself be a valid, solved 9x9 sudoku.